arceus3115/sentiment-analysis-py/README.md

 3. Proccess and save that information behind the scenes to track, plot and estimate ebs and flows of the mental state
     - In response project will give user things they should thing about to respond with

+# Getting Started
+1. Clone the repo and enter the terminal
+2. Start the venv `source venv/bin/activate`
+3.
+9999.
+When you are done `deactivate` to turn the venv off

 # Important Texts
 - https://github.com/totalgood/nlpia/blob/master/src/nlpia/data/hutto_ICWSM_2014/vader_icwsm2014_final.pdf